-Performance outcomes Examples that achieve aspects of the Performance Outcomes Density PO1 Reconfiguring of a lot achieves a minimum net residential density of 11 lots per hectare, whilst not exceeding 25 lots per hectare, maintaining a diverse medium density neighbourhood character.
+Per formance outcomes Examples that achieve aspects of the Performance Outcomes Den Density resi onfiguring of a lot achieves a minimum net dential density of 10 lots per hectare, whilst not seeding 25 lots per hectare, creating a diverse medium density neighbourhood character.
 No example provided.
-Lot design, mix and location PO2 Lots have an area, shape and dimension sufficient to ensure they can accommodate: a. a Dwelling house including all domestic outbuildings and possible on site servicing requirements (e.g. on-site waste disposal); b. areas for car parking, vehicular access and manoeuvring; c. areas for useable and practical private open space.
-Lot sizes and dimensions (excluding any access handles) comply with Lot Types A, B, C, D, E or F in accordance with 'Table 9.4.1.6.3.3 - Lot Types' - Lot Types.
+Lot design, mix and location ı shave an area, shape and dimension sufficient insure they can accommodate: the built form intended within and outside the Walking distance (Centre) and Walking distance (Train Station) overlay areas under the General residential zone - Next generation neighbourhood precinct overall outcomes in Part 6; all domestic outbuildings and possible on site servicing requirements (e.g. on-site waste disposal); areas for car parking, vehicular access and manoeuvring; areas for useable and practical private open space.
+Note - Driveway locations for each narrow lot and on-street car parking locations are nominated on a plan of development.
+Lot dimensions (excluding any access handles) comply with: a. where in the Walking distance (Centre) or Walking distance (Train Station) overlay areas, no example provided; b. where outside the Walking distance (Centre) and Walking distance (Train Station) overlay areas, Lot Types A, B, C, D, E or F in accordance with 'Table 9.4.1.6.3.3 - Lot Types'.
 Note - For the purpose of rear lots, frontage is the average width of the lot (excluding any access handle or easement).
-PO3 Reconfiguring a lot provides for a variety of housing options, by way of a mix of lot sizes and dimensions consistent with the medium density character of the precinct, whilst facilitating delivery of diversity within the streetscape.
-For reconfiguring a lot which creates in excess of 5 new lots, a mix of lot types in accordance with 'Table 9.4.1.6.3.3 - Lot Types' are to be incorporated into the development as follows: 5 - 10 lots - 2 lot types 11 - 20 lots - 3 lot types 21 - 50 lots - 4 lot types (must include lot type A)
+E2.2 Lots with a primary frontage of 12.5 metres or less and an average width of 12.5 metres or less incorporate provision for built to boundary walls in accordance with the requirements of Section 9.3.1 - Dwelling house code.
+Note - Built to boundary walls for lots subject to E2.2 are shown on a plan of development. ı configuring a lot creating more than five lots vides a diversity of lot sizes and dimensions that accommodate a diversity of dwelling types, sizes and forms; create varied and interesting streetscapes by providing a noticeable variation of frontage widths when observed from the street and avoiding large concentrations of lots with similar dimensions; No example provided.